Day-by-Day / March 15, 1806

 Harvesting the hunt

-Fort Clatsop, Astoria, OR The captains continue to barter for canoes without success.
-Several men are busy hunting and gathering meat.
-Lewis describes the white-fronted goose, new to science.
+At Fort Clatsop near the Pacific Ocean, the captains continue to barter for canoes without success.
+Several enlisted men are busy hunting and gathering meat, and the “old baud” sets up her business outside the fort.
+Lewis describes the white-fronted goose—new to science.

 Harvesting the Hunt